Words can be combined to

 § We ate dinner in the dining-table.

-§ The breakwater tamed the waves and provided a safe bathing area.
+§ The breakwater tamed the waves and provided

 Example: